 - Gather Recipes: Building on the last option, you might want to gather a few new recipes to try out, especially if you’re not accustomed to cooking with certain items in your crate.
 Our weekly CSA insert always contains tips and suggested ways to prepare your CSA items for that week, but a small collection of recipes might help add variety and some new favorites in the kitchen.

 - Separate and Prepare: Separate and prepare (as much as possible) the more abundant items in your CSA crate before you think you might need them.
 If you’re overwhelmed by the size or amounts of certain kinds of produce you’re receiving, and don’t know where to begin, try separating the produce into meal-sized or recipe-sized portions.
 You could use Ziploc baggies, plastic containers, or glass containers to “organize” your produce for individual meals.
+If you don’t already have the requisite equipment for this, you may want to consider going on a shopping trip to get what you need.
+Places like Kohl’s might be good shops for finding kitchenware, appliances, storage solutions, and general homeware, but make sure you check out the Raise website before making a purchase as you could make a saving using coupons and discount codes found there.
 To retain freshness, you don’t need to wash the produce before you separate it.
 Washing should happen right before you use the produce in a recipe.
 For example, if you plan to toss some of that iron-rich kale into a Ham and Navy Bean Soup, you might not want to wait until the day you make that soup to pull out your huge baggie of kale.
 It might seem overwhelming to tackle that baggie then.
 Try pulling it out of your CSA crate or the refrigerator a few days before you plan to use it, when you have an extra few minutes and your hands aren’t busy (on the phone, supervising homework or other tasks, watching the news, etc.) If you have kitchen helpers like I do, this is a great job for them.
 Peel the kale off of its stem and chop it into small pieces, and then gather those pieces into your container.
 Containers can be organized in a designated refrigerator space and pulled out as needed during the week.
 Another benefit to separating and prepping your produce before you need it, is that you can toss it into already-planned dishes on your menu.
 The already-chopped fresh kale can be sprinkled into a garden salad, soup, or layered in a lasagna or other pasta dish, without changing the flavor of the dish and yet adding to the overall nutritional value.

 - Canning: Learn the always-in-fashion art of home canning, to preserve your fresh fruits and vegetables for use during the long winter months.
 Even when supplies of fresh fruits and vegetables are down, our nutritional needs remain the same.
 If we can find a few hours to can some of those fruits and veggies, they will retain their fresh goodness for us to enjoy through the winter.